Creating an ocean economy that's sustainable, innovative, and inclusive

-Clearly, the Governor’s call for the development of the Maritime Blue Strategy did not just come out of the blue.
+The Governor’s call for the development of the Maritime Blue Strategy did not just come out of the blue.

-The Port of Seattle, and me personally, welcome the opportunity to participate in the development of the Maritime Blue Strategy and to serve as today’s host as we take this historic step forward.
+The Port of Seattle, and personally, welcome the opportunity to participate in the development of the Maritime Blue Strategy and to serve as today’s host as we take this historic step forward.